VH1: History

 VH1, an acronym for Video Hits One, launched on January 1, 1985, over the channel space of Turner's Cable Music Channel.
 The channel originally focused on music and programming aimed at older audiences than its sibling channel at the time, MTV.

-On August 27, 1985, parent company Warner Communications (now WBD) sold 31% of VH1 and its siblings (MTV and Nickelodeon; which were already divested by Warner into MTV Networks) to Viacom.
+On August 27, 1985, parent company Warner Communications (currently WBD) sold 31% of VH1 and its siblings (MTV and Nickelodeon, which were already divested by Warner into MTV Networks) to Viacom.
 Viacom would eventually buy the remaining 69% of MTV Networks from Warner for $326 million on May 20, 1986.
 By 1989, VH1's music programming would cater to Top 40, adult contemporary, classic rock, and 1980s mainstream pop.
 During the 1990s, VH1 would gain popularity for original music-related programs such as Pop-Up Video, VH1 Video Timeline and Behind the Music.

 In the 2000s, VH1 would begin to scale down its music offerings, while shifting its focus to pop culture and nostalgia-based programming; including reality television shows focused on celebrities, and various documentaries and panel shows.
-Headlining this programming shift would be VH1's Celebreality block, featuring The Surreal Life & its franchise of various spinoffs.
-One spin-off, Flavor of Love, proved to be a ratings success, and is cited by observers as the beginning of the network's programming leaning towards shows about African-American personalities (such as the Basketball Wives and Black Ink Crew franchises); similar to BET and its sister networks.
-In 2011, VH1 introduced the first installment of the Love & Hip Hop franchise; which would go on to become the network's longest-running program.
+Headlining this programming shift would be VH1's Celebreality block, featuring The Surreal Life & its franchise of various spin-offs.
+One spin-off, Flavor of Love, proved to be a ratings success, and is cited by observers as the beginning of the network's programming leaning towards shows about African-American personalities (such as the Basketball Wives and Black Ink Crew franchises), similar to BET and its sister networks.
+In 2011, VH1 introduced the first installment of the Love & Hip Hop franchise, which would go on to become the network's longest-running program.

 On November 9, 2022, it was announced that oversight of VH1 would move to the BET Media Group under Scott Mills.